DanShappir/Emit/README.md

 ### Emit.iter()
 Create a new observable sequence that also implement the ES6 iterator interface: *next* and *throw*.
 To emit values on this observable sequence, invoke *next* with the values as arguments.
 To signal an error on the sequence, call *throw* and provide the error object.

-The *next* method returns an object that has a *value* property equal to the value passed to *next*, and a *done* property that is *true* is the observable sequence is no longer accepting elements, and *false* otherwise.
+The *next* method returns an object that has a *done* property that is *true* is the observable sequence is no longer accepting elements, and *false* otherwise.

 ```javascript
 var seq = Emit.inject().forEach((v) => console.log(v));